apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Useful-OpenAPI-patterns.md

     - type: object
 ```

-### Server-sent Events/EventSource
+### Event streams: JSON Lines, JSON Sequence, and Server-sent Events

-While [Server-sent Events](https://en.wikipedia.org/wiki/Server-sent_events) are not explicitly part of the OpenAPI 3.0 or 3.1 specification, you can document an operation that returns SSE and also the event payloads themselves.
+While [JSON Lines](https://jsonlines.org), [JSON Sequence](https://datatracker.ietf.org/doc/html/rfc7464), and [Server-sent Events](https://html.spec.whatwg.org/multipage/server-sent-events.html#server-sent-events) are not explicitly part of the OpenAPI 3.0 or 3.1 specification, you can document an operation that returns events and also the event payloads themselves.

-> Important: Until [async bodies](https://github.com/apple/swift-openapi-generator/issues/9) are supported in Swift OpenAPI Generator, SSE are of limited value, as bodies are fully buffered before being returned to the caller.
+> Tip: Check out the `event-streams-*` client and server example packages in <doc:Checking-out-an-example-project>.

+Each event stream format has one or more commonly associated content types with it:
+- JSON Lines: `application/jsonl`, `application/x-ndjson`, others.
+- JSON Sequence: `application/json-seq`.
+- Server-sent Events: `text/event-stream`.

-In the OpenAPI document, an example of an operation that returns SSE could look like:
+In the OpenAPI document, an example of an operation that returns JSON Lines could look like (analogous for the other formats):

 ```yaml
 paths: